 Please do not have dependencies upon anything other than Morrowind, Tribunal, Bloodmoon, or Tamriel_Data.
 Thanks!

 While magicka does exist in Tamriel, it's important to make sure that if your interior has an exterior shell, it fits!
 (NOTE: Interior tiles are bigger than exterior tiles; this discrepancy in size is considered OK.)
 If your exterior has a little square building, don't create a star-shaped interior for that building!

-Locate and open the file Morrowind.ini.
+Open the file Morrowind.ini in your install directory.
 Scroll down to the [General] section, then add the line AllowYesToAll=1.
 It doesn't exist in the file by default, so you must add it on its own line.
-Save the Morrowind.ini file.
-Now, when you load the CS, simply click "Cancel" when the first warning/error message pops up, and it will skip through them all.
+Save the file.
+Now, when you load the CS, simply click "Cancel" when the first warning message pops up, and it will skip through them all.

-2) How to have multiple TES:CS Editors open at the same time.
+2) How to have multiple Construction Sets open at the same time.

-Locate and open the file Morrowind.ini.
+Open the file Morrowind.ini in your install directory.
 Scroll down to the [General] section, then add the line AllowMultipleEditors=1.
 Save the file.

 Open TESAME, then select your mod.
 Delete everything from it except the following: TES3, any object you made yourself (such as a note), and any cell you created/modified.
-To delete an item in TESAME, right click on the item.
-It should get a black background.
-Then you can press the “del” key or press the menu option “Items” then “delete”.
-And again don't forget to save (it doesn't ask if you want to save changes when you close the program), and I'd suggest using a new name – just in case you deleted something accidentally.
+To delete an item in TESAME, right click on the item to mark it with a black background.
+Then you can press the DEL key or select the menu option “Items->Delete”.
+Don't forget to save, since the program doesn't remind you when you close it.
+Only overwrite your original file if you are confident about everything you deleted.

 See also: TESAME tutorial

 4) How to use the CS to clean your showcase